-- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020. - Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - Admitted applicants should include wait-listed students who were subsequently offered admission.
+- C1 First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - · Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - · Since the total may include students who did not provide gender data, the detail need not sum to the total.

-Total first-time, first-year (freshman) men who applied 881 Total first-time, first-year (freshman) women who applied 767 Total first-time, first-year (freshman) men who were admitted 716 Total first-time, first-year (freshman) women who were admitted 598 Total full-time, first-time, first-year (freshman) men who enrolled 123 Total part-time, first-time, first-year (freshman) men who enrolled 2 • Total full-time, first-time, first-year (freshman) women who enrolled 71 Total part time, first time, first year (freshman) women who enrolled 2

-Total part-time, first-time, first-year (freshman) women who enrolled
+Total first-time, first-year (freshman) men who applied 2,109 Total first-time, first-year (freshman) women who applied 1,947 Total first-time, first-year (freshman) men who were admitted 1,998 Total first-time, first-year (freshman) women who were admitted 1,854 Total full-time, first-time, first-year (freshman) men who enrolled 500 Total part-time, first-time, first-year (freshman) men who enrolled 2 Total full-time, first-time, first-year (freshman) women who enrolled 289 Total part-time, first-time, first-year (freshman) women who enrolled 1 Total first-time, first-year (degree-seeking) who applied 4,064 Total first-time, first-year (degree-seeking) who were admitted 3,860 Total first-time, first-year (degree-seeking) who enrolled 793